 Mould is a fungal growth that thrives on moisture.
 It can grow in your home during the wetter months when conditions are damp, dark and poorly ventilated.
 Mould can grow in your bathroom, kitchen, cluttered storage areas, wall and roof spaces and behind furniture.

 When mould dries out or is disturbed, it releases spores which can cause illness in some people.
 It can also exacerbate existing health issues.
-This can include conditions like asthma, respiratory infections, sinus problems, rashes and watery, itchy red eyes.
+This can include asthma, respiratory infections, sinus problems, rashes and watery, itchy red eyes.

 Mould can also cause unpleasant odours and damage to building materials, contents, and structures, leading to expensive maintenance or management costs.

 – Rental applications: How long before I’m approved for a property?

 – Australia’s cheapest (and most expensive) suburbs revealed

 – Your rental ledger – Why you should be asking for a copy